Directions: From Syracuse, take I-690 west to the State Fair/Solvay exit.

 The Long Island multiple unit (MU) coach (right) once ran with other coaches on electrified tracks into New York City.
 This one was built in 1930 and retired in 1971.
 It was acquired by the Chapter in 1975.

-The "Operation Lifesaver" car (left) was originally a New York Central coach.
+The display car (left) was originally a New York Central coach.
 It was then converted to a "rider" car for mail trains.
 Next it was converted to an instruction car for NYC employees taking brake classes.
 It was acquired by the "Operation Lifesaver" group and converted to a display car.
+It is now owned by the CNY NRHS and used for sales of merchandise to benefit the Chapter's various programs.